Helpful Resources

 I love words (in case you couldn’t tell).
 I especially love when they come together as stories or guides.

-Bigwords.com is my first stop for book shopping.
+When I can’t get an eBook, Bigwords.com is my first stop for book shopping.
 This site does all the book shopping legwork for you when you’re shopping for deals on books rather than spending half of your stipend or financial aid in the bookstore.
-If you have memberships to B&N or Amazon Prime, they automatically calculate your discount, so you don’t have to do any double-checking.
+If you have memberships to any of their vendors, they automatically calculate your discount, so you don’t have to do any double-checking.

 %d bloggers like this: